CodeRabbit logoCodeRabbit logo

 What does an agentic SDLC need to work?

 Four things have to be true at once: context (the agent needs your organization's operating picture across code, tickets, docs, monitoring, and cloud), knowledge (a living memory of how your team actually works), multi-player collaboration (the ability to move work forward in the channels and threads where the team already works), and governance (scoped access, attributed runs, and guardrails you can audit).
-Without all four, you don't have an agentic SDLC.
-You have a faster autocomplete with more steps.

 What is a code review quality gate in an agentic workflow?

 A quality gate in an agentic SDLC is the automated review layer that checks AI-generated code before it merges, applying codebase-specific context, consistent standards enforcement, and security validation at the speed agents generate code rather than the speed humans can review it.
-For a detailed breakdown of how to choose the right tooling for this layer, see An (actually useful) framework for evaluating AI code review tools.

 Catch the latest, right in your inbox.